Tiketti/mrchelsinki/README.md

 On the roadmap:

 - [ ] uploading photos by unauthenticated users
+- [ ] creating a thumbnail on upload
 - [ ] having photos be associated with a specified event
 - [ ] adding photos to a specified event
 - [ ] listing photos from a specified event